-- A. Junior Olympic uses FIG specifications for Levels 6 10.
-FIG specifications: 12 meters X 12 meters (39' $4^{7}/{16}$ " X 39' $4^{7}/{16}$ ").
+- A. The Development Program uses FIG specifications for Levels 6-10.
+FIG specifications: 12 meters X 12 meters (39' 4 7/16'' X 39' 4 7/16'').
 The measurement is from the outside of the tape or where the carpet changes color.
-The floor surface must be a minimum of $\frac{1}{2}$ " thick (3.2 cm) to a maximum of 7" thick (17.8 cm).
-The top of the mat must be joined into one continuous level surface. - 1.
-When the floor exercise carpet has two colors to distinguish the border rather that a solid color with taped boundary lines, it is permissible to place small pieces of tape (of the same color as the floor area carpet) at the inside corners of the boundary to assist the gymnast's awareness of the boundary. - 2.
-For level 7 10 competitions held in outside facilities, the outside of the corners must be padded with unfolded panel mats or other such matting or carpet-bonded foam (a minimum of 3.5 cm (1 3/8) inches high) to protect the gymnast if they go beyond the dimensions of the Floor mat.
+The floor surface must be a minimum of $1\frac{1}{4}$ " thick (3.2 cm) to a maximum of $7\frac{1}{2}$ " thick (19.05 cm) $\pm \frac{1}{2}$ ".
+The top of the mat must be joined into one continuous level surface. - When the floor exercise carpet has two colors to distinguish the border rather that a solid color with taped boundary lines, it is permissible to place small pieces of tape (of the same color as the floor area carpet) at the inside corners of the boundary to assist the gymnast's awareness of the boundary. - 2.
+For level 7 10 competitions held in outside facilities, the outside of the corners must be padded with unfolded panel mats or other such matting or carpet-bonded foam, a minimum of 3.5 cm (1^{3/8} inches) high, to protect the gymnast if they go beyond the dimensions of the floor exercise mat.
 The matting must extend a minimum of five (5) feet out from the edge of the boundary line and extend a minimum of six (6) feet from the corner down each side of the Floor Exercise area.
 The corner padding should be attached (with Velcro or something similar) to the floor, foam or carpet to avoid separating or slipping.
 An example of the additional matting at one corner is shown below:

 - B. Levels 3 and 4 may use a 36' X 36' area.
 Levels 1-3 may use a tumbling strip area provided it is a minimum of 8' wide and 56' long.
-If only a strip is available, the Meet Director must indicate this in the pre-meet information. - C. If carpeting is used, 1⁄4" (3.2 cm) pile is maximum height recommended. - D. Rebound or spring type floors are required for all JO Levels 8-10 competitions.
+If only a strip is available, the Meet Director must indicate this in the pre-meet information. - C. If carpeting is used, 1⁄4" (3.2 cm) pile is maximum height recommended. - D. Rebound or spring type floors are required for all DP Levels 8-10 competitions.
 It is strongly recommended that a spring type floor also be used at Level 7 and below.